 What is SEO?

-is the process of designing a web page that convinces the search engine that this piece of content is the best and most qualified answer to the searcher’s question.
+is the process of designing a webpage that convinces the search engine that this page is the best and most qualified answer to the searcher’s question.

 Now, to truly make this happen, many different actions are needed.
 (In fact, too many to mention in this blog post.)

-For instance, let’s start with the content itself.
+For instance, let’s start with the page itself.
 Good SEO starts with content creation.
-The reason is the content should be designed with SEO in mind right from the start.
+The reason is the page should be designed with SEO in mind right from the start.

-So before creating anything, the content creator will typically research what SERP they want their content to show up on.
+So before creating anything, the content creator will typically research what SERP they want their page to show up on.
 And don’t forget, each SERP is designed to answer a searcher’s question.

-Once the SEO creates the perfect piece of content, the content still might not rank well.
+Once the SEO creates the perfect piece of content, the page still might not rank well.